skalenetwork/universal-cli/README.md

-# Universal command line for Solidity Smart Contracts
+# Universal-cli: command line for Solidity Smart Contracts

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-A universal command line to instantly execute any Solidity smartcontract.
+Universal-cli is a universal command line to instantly execute any Solidity smartcontract.

 Super simple and useful for scripts and automation!
 All you need is ABI file!